aminard/mysite/_posts/2016-10-13-how-many-reviews-achieve-meaningful-average-rating.md

 _This research was conducted by Andrew Minard, Lead Data Analyst, and Miles Carrington, Data Analyst, of the Bazaarvoice Social Analytics department_

+<a href="http://blog.bazaarvoice.com/2016/10/13/many-reviews-take-achieve-meaningful-average-rating/" target="_blank" title="Bazaarvoice Blog">Originally published on the Bazaarvoice Blog</a>